Glossary

 Example:

 In an e-commerce system, an Order aggregate might include the order entity, line items, and shipping details, with the Order being the aggregate root.
-All modifications or queries related to the order are done through the aggregate root.
+All modifications or queries related to the order are performed through the aggregate root.